infotexture/ot-mkdocs-demo/docs/topics/migrating-ant-to-dita.md

-# Migrating Ant builds to use the dita command
+# Migrating Ant builds to use the `dita` command

-Although DITA Open Toolkit still supports Ant builds, switching to the dita command offers a simpler command interface, sets all required environment variables and allows you to run DITA-OT without setting up anything beforehand.
+Although DITA Open Toolkit still supports Ant builds, switching to the `dita` command offers a simpler command interface, sets all required environment variables and allows you to run DITA-OT without setting up anything beforehand.

-Building output with the dita command is often easier than using Ant.
-In particular, you can use .properties files to specify sets of DITA-OT parameters for each build.
+Building output with the `dita` command is often easier than using Ant.
+In particular, you can use `.properties` files to specify sets of DITA-OT parameters for each build.

-You can include the dita command in shell scripts to perform multiple builds.
+You can include the `dita` command in shell scripts to perform multiple builds.

-**Tip:** Add the absolute path for the bin folder of the DITA-OT installation directory to the [PATH environment variable](https://en.wikipedia.org/wiki/PATH_(variable)) to run the dita command from any location on the file system without typing the path.
+**Tip:** Add the absolute path for the `bin` folder of the DITA-OT installation directory to the [PATH environment variable](https://en.wikipedia.org/wiki/PATH_(variable)) to run the `dita` command from any location on the file system without typing the path.

 1. In your Ant build file, identify the properties set in each build target.

     **Note:** Some build parameters might be specified as properties of the project as a whole.
 You can refer to a build log to see a list of all properties that were set for the build.

-2. Create a .properties file for each build and specify the needed build parameters, one per line, in the format `name = value`.
+2. Create a `.properties` file for each build and specify the needed build parameters, one per line, in the format `name = value`.

-3. Use the dita command to perform each build, referencing your .properties with the --propertyfile=file option.
+3. Use the `dita` command to perform each build, referencing your `.properties` with the **--propertyfile**=*file* option.

 ## Example: Ant build

 Prior to DITA-OT 2.0, an Ant build like this was typically used to define the properties for each target.

-Sample build file: dita-ot-dir/docsrc/samples/ant\_sample/build-chm-pdf.xml
+Sample build file: `*dita-ot-dir*/docsrc/samples``/ant_sample/build-chm-pdf.xml`

 ```
 <?xml version="1.0" encoding="UTF-8"?>